yassersamir94/alx_capstone_project/README.md

 - **User Authentication:** Secure user authentication ensures that each user's notes are private and accessible only to them.

 ## Technologies Used:
-The Note Taking Application is built using the following technologies:
+My Notes Web Application is built using the following technologies:
 - HTML
 - CSS
 - JavaScript